wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (g) any person who, in any canteen established with the authority of the New Zealand Fire Service Commission, supplies, keeps for sale, or sells any liquor:

-    *   (h) any person who, in any canteen or mess, or in any other place in a naval ship or defence area, where the consumption and possession of liquor is authorised by or under the [Defence Act 1990][372] or by or under the Chief of Defence Force, supplies, keeps for sale, or sells any liquor:
+    *   (h) any person who, in any canteen or mess, or in any other place in a naval ship or defence area, where the consumption and possession of liquor is authorised by or under the [Defence Act 1990][371] or by or under the Chief of Defence Force, supplies, keeps for sale, or sells any liquor:

     *   (i) any person who supplies, keeps for sale, or sells any liquor at or from any amenity set up and conducted by the Armed Forces Canteen Council.

     Compare: 1962 No 139 s 3; 1968 No 40 s 2(2); 1971 No 52 s 56; 1971 No 77 s 2; 1976 No 53 s 63; 1980 No 168 s 63

-    Section 5(3)(b): replaced, on 18 September 2004, by [section 175(1)][368] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
+    Section 5(3)(b): substituted, on 18 September 2004, by [section 175(1)][368] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).

-    Section 5(3)(c): replaced, on 18 September 2004, by [section 175(1)][368] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
+    Section 5(3)(c): substituted, on 18 September 2004, by [section 175(1)][368] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).

     Section 5(3)(f): amended, on 1 June 2005, by [section 206][367] of the Corrections Act 2004 (2004 No 50).

     Section 5(3)(f): amended, on 1 October 1995, by [section 10(3)][366] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

-    Section 5(3)(g): amended, on 1 April 2000, by [section 4][373] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 5(3)(g): amended, on 1 April 2000, by [section 4][372] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

     Section 5(3)(h): amended, on 1 April 1990, by [section 105(1)][361] of the Defence Act 1990 (1990 No 28).